toolleeo/cli-apps/README.md

 Services that watch files for changes and perform actions when something happens.

 * [Chokidar CLI](https://github.com/open-cli-tools/chokidar-cli) - Fast cross-platform command line utility to watch file system changes.
+* [reflex](https://github.com/cespare/reflex) - Reflex is a small tool to watch a directory and rerun a command when certain files change.
 * [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
 * [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.